-- They are born sinners. - God has given each a conscience, and they (generally) want good to win over evil. - God has shown himself to all children through his creation, making it obvious to all that there is a Creator. - Children enjoy active learning-moving around, seeing things, touching things, smelling and hearing things, and being involved. - Children need to be loved, encouraged, and praised. - · Children are rapidly growing and changing. - Children trust the adults who are responsible for them. - Children can get discouraged with criticism and failure. - Children are eager to learn and are curious about the world and about God.
+- They are all sinners (Romans 3:23). - God has given each a conscience, and they generally want good to win over evil. - God has shown himself to all children through his creation, making it obvious to all that there is a Creator. - Children enjoy active learning-moving around, seeing things, touching things, smelling and hearing things, and being involved. - Children need to be loved, encouraged, and praised. - · Children are rapidly growing and changing. - Children trust the adults who are responsible for them. - Children can get discouraged with criticism and failure. - Children are eager to learn and are curious about the world and about God.

-Characteristics of Juniors
+Characteristics of Primaries